letmeentertainyou/IceBrakes/docs/TESTING_README.txt

     for the given test number.

     ./tools.py -a
-    -a to genererate data for all tests
+    -a to generate data for all tests

     ./tools.py -n ###
     -n to copy the template to a new test file numbered after the second arg.